The city of Chichester is an amazing place to visit for relaxation and historical purposes

-On the South Street you should make sure to visit The Slug and Lettuce, The Surf Grill Shack, and the Toywizz.
+On the South Street you should make sure to visit The Surf Grill Shack, and the Toywizz.
 On the East Street visit the Montezuma’s organic chocolate factory and on the West Street make sure to drop in at The Edinburgh Woolen Mill.

 Many individuals enjoy visiting the Chichester Gate leisure complex which is near the southern gate.
 You will find something here for someone of all ages including the Cineworld Cinema, the Premier Travel Inn, Cannons, a bowling alley, and several other fun places including restaurants and shopping centers.